vmware-archive/operator-builder/README.md

 `--controller` and `--resource` arguments.
 These indicate that we want both a new controller and new custom resource created.

-You now have a new working Kubernetes operater!
+You now have a new working Kubernetes Operator!
 Next, we will test it out.

 ### Step 5